aye-ron98/UserGuide/docs/index.md

 ## Typographic Convention

-1. Code snippets may be copied by clicking on the page icon in the upper top right hand corner.
+1. Code snippets may be copied by clicking on the page icon in the right hand corner of the back text box.
 See the example below.

     ``` { .js .annotate }
         git init